 The way lead to the Roman baths, aka the frigidarium.
 This turned out to be a huge room holding several Roman baths and busts.

 We spent a total of two hours in the Cluny Museum and then moved on to explore more of the Latin Quarter.
+The entire area is pretty cool, so I added it to my list of places to visit in Paris too.

 What we liked about the Cluny Museum